-- The Enterprise Edition offers enterprise-level reliability with a Recovery Point Object (RPO) of 0.
+- The Enterprise Edition provides enterprise-grade reliability with a Recovery Point Object (RPO) of 0.

-- Your primary and secondary instances can be deployed in three different data centers in the same city to support cross-zone disaster recovery.
+- The primary and secondary instances can be deployed in three different data centers of the same city to support cross-zone disaster recovery.

 - Comprehensive functionality

-The Enterprise Edition supports comprehensive features, such as automatic scaling, backup and restoration, performance optimization, and read/write splitting.
-This edition also supports the SQL explorer feature that is used to log all of the SQL statements that are executed within the last 30 days.
-The SQL explorer feature makes database access traceable and ensures the security of important data.
+The High-availability Edition supports all of the features that are provided by ApsaraDB for RDS.
+These features include automatic scaling, backup and restoration, performance optimization, read/write splitting, and SQL Explorer.
+The SQL Explorer feature is used to log all of the SQL statements that are executed within the last 30 days.
+Therefore, you can trace database access and ensure the security of important data.

-For more information, see ApsaraDB for RDS edition overview.Note
+For more information, see Overview of ApsaraDB for RDS editions.Note

-If you are using MySQL 5.7 or 8.0 with the Enterprise Edition, a free trial edition of the SQL explorer feature is provided.
+If you are using MySQL 5.7 or 8.0 with the Enterprise Edition, a trial edition of the SQL Explorer feature is provided free of charge.

-The kernel of ApsaraDB for RDS has been improved to increase consistency and availability in the Enterprise Edition.
+The database engines of ApsaraDB for RDS have been improved to increase consistency and availability in the Enterprise Edition.

-- A distributed consensus algorithm, Raft, is used to ensure the reliability and atomicity of switchovers between your primary and secondary instances.
+- A distributed consensus algorithm, Raft, is used to ensure the reliability and atomicity of switchovers between the primary and secondary instances.

-- Two data replicas and three log replicas are provided.
-In addition, transaction logs are synchronized from your primary instance to your two secondary instances.
-A transaction is committed only after the log is written into at least two of the three instances.
+- Two data replicas and three log replicas are supported.
+In addition, transaction logs are synchronized from the primary instance to the two secondary instances.
+A transaction is committed only after the related log is written into at least two of the three instances.

-- Non-primary instances only replay the transaction logs that have been written into a majority of instances in your database system.
-In addition, parallel replication algorithms at the database, table, logical clock, and WriteSet levels are used to improve replay efficiency, reduce Recovery Time Objective (RTO), and ensure instance availability.
+- Non-primary instances only replay the transaction logs that have been written into most instances of your database system.
+In addition, parallel replication algorithms at different levels, such as database, table, logical clock, and WriteSet, are used to improve replay efficiency.
+Therefore, you can reduce Recovery Time Objective (RTO) and ensure instance availability.